Home > All Recipes > Cupcakes for Two > Small Batch Lemon Cupcakes

 • Pour equal amounts of batter into the prepared cupcake liners.
 TipUse a small cookie scoop to help with portioning and less mess!

-• Bake for 18 to 20 minutes, or until a toothpick inserted in the middle comes out mostly clean.
+• Bake for 15 to 18 minutes, or until a toothpick inserted in the middle comes out mostly clean.
 Cool the cupcakes in the pan set on a wire cooling rack for 5 minutes.
 Then transfer the cupcakes to the wire rack to cool completely.

 Notes

-• Serving Size – This is a small batch recipe and only tested as such.
-If you choose to double the recipe, use 1 whole egg vs. 2 egg whites.
+• Serving Size – This is a small batch recipe for 4 cupcakes.Y ou can also double the recipe, which I recommend using two egg whites.

 • Stand Mixer – For the cupcakes and frosting, you can use your stand mixer with standard bowl and attachments.
 However, because this is a small batch recipe, both cupcake batter and frosting will mix more evenly when you use a 3-quart mixing bowl.